rvandewater/OMOP_MEDS/README.md

 [![contributors](https://img.shields.io/github/contributors/rvandewater/OMOP_MEDS.svg)](https://github.com/rvandewater/OMOP_MEDS/graphs/contributors)

 An ETL pipeline for transforming OMOP datasets into the MEDS format using the MEDS-Transforms library.
-Thanks to the first OMOP MEDS ETL, which can be found here: https://github.com/Medical-Event-Data-Standard/meds_etl.
+Thanks to the developers of the first OMOP MEDS ETL, from which we took inspiration, which can be found here: https://github.com/Medical-Event-Data-Standard/meds_etl.
 We currently support OMOP 5.3 and 5.4 datasets.

 ```bash